Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ## Go Deeper, Brother

+TODO: learn pic vs got.
+I still do not fully know what is happening on a lazy resolution. what is RELRO? how can it be read only but done at runtime
+    The PLT contains stub entries that facilitate calling functions defined in other libraries (like libc).

+    The GOT holds the actual addresses for these functions.
+Initially, the GOT entries may point to a stub in the PLT that will invoke the dynamic linker for resolution.

+  What does this mean

+    For lazy binding, the PLT stubs call into the dynamic linker’s code, which is already part of the process’s address space and does not require writing to the now-read-only GOT for subsequent calls (the GOT was updated earlier or only the parts not marked read-only are used).

+  Need PIC to be in many addr spaces at different places

 We can use `gdb` to gain confidence in (or to invalidate) our new theory.
 We know the address of our `plt`, so let's print out that memory and see if it got loaded even before our code runs.